Rimu-mataī-miro-tōtara/kāmahi forest

 Conifers such as rimu, miro and tōtara are dominant.
 Mataī is widespread on sandy soils, and kahikatea is common on poorly drained soils.
 Kāmahi is widespread in the understorey along with hīnau, black and white maires, fuchsia and māhoe.
 Tawa is common across the ecosystem, except in locations prone to intense frost.

-The expected natural range* of rimu-mataī-miro-tōtara/kāmahi forest is 685,373 hectares.
+The projected natural range of rimu-mataī-miro-tōtara/kāmahi forest is 685,373 hectares.